“Watchers of the Sky”

 I was born and brought up in Tezpur.
 I went to school and college right here.

-We belong to a fishing community known as the Kaivarttas in Kolibari, which is by the river Brahmaputra.
+We belong to a fishing community known as the Kaibortas in Kolibari, which is by the river Brahmaputra.
 I am in the fishery business.
 I have done farming and served in tea plantations.
 I have also been involved in the tourism sector.

 From when I was a child, I was fond of the outdoors and wilderness.
 I am a nature lover and an avid wildlife enthusiast.
 I’m interested in the history and folklore of my place.
 Stories of the bygone era which people have lost touch with.
 It would be great to revive them for the new generation and open new avenues for going back to our roots.